-Centre of Contemporary Central Asia & the Caucasus
+Welcome to the Centre of Contemporary Central Asia and the Caucasus

-In recognition of the School’s long-standing interest in the region and its potential as a UK centre of excellence, the Centre of Contemporary Central Asia and the Caucasus was founded in 2001 as one of the regional centres of the School of Oriental and African Studies.
+In recognition of the School’s long-standing interest in the region and its potential as a UK centre of excellence, the Centre of Contemporary Central Asia and the Caucasus was founded in 2001 as one of the regional centres of SOAS, University of London.

 The principal role of the Centre is to promote, coordinate and disseminate information relating to, the academic study of Central Asia and the Caucasus across the disciplines and to act as a resource for academic, governmental, non-governmental and business constituencies with an interest in Central Asia and the Caucasus.
 It does so through the research and publications of its staff, new teaching programmes, an established seminar series and special events.